 Our study has several limitations.
-First, it was performed in a single center with a well-established CTLS program.
-However, we believe this simple approach to COPD diagnosis could be replicated in other programs combining the use of the CAPTURE questionnaire in all participants being screened and performing a peak flow maneuver instead of spirometry, or else combining the questionnaire and the presence of emphysema.
+First, it was performed in a single center with a wellestablished CTLS program.
+However, we believe this simple approach to COPD diagnosis could be replicated in other programs combining the use of the CAPTURE questionnaire in all subjects being screened and performing a peak flow maneuver instead of spirometry, or else combining the questionnaire and the presence of emphysema.
 We believe the substantial yield justifies the effort.
-Second, we enrolled a small number of participants compared to previous studies using the CAPTURE questionnaire and peak flow meter measurements.
-11,12,26 However, we showed significantly positive screening results in identifying patients with clinically significant COPD who would benefit from intervention27 with a higher yield (sensitivity and specificity) compared to larger studies completed in primary care settings.
-12 A positive result in a relatively small number of participants supports an important clinical value.
+Second, we enrolled a small number of participants compared to previous studies using the CAPTURE questionnaire and peak flowmeter measurements ^{11,12,26}.
+However, we showed significantly positive screening results to identify patients with clinically significant COPD that would benefit from intervention27 with a higher yield (sensitivity and specificity) compared to larger studies completed in primary care settings12.
+A positive result in a relatively small number of subjects supports an important clinical value.
 Third, we do not know if the COPD diagnosis influences patient behavior and treatment, as this study was not planned to follow patients after the intervention to determine if tobacco cessation and bronchodilator therapy prescription was implemented.
-However, further intervention studies are urgently needed given the positive results of the case-finding study in symptomatic patients recruited using telephone calls in Canada, reported by Aaron et al.8 Fourth, a larger sample may allow us to perform further analysis regarding the emphysema severity and location and its relationship to the COPD diagnosis, and the clinical implications of different emphysema distribution.20
+However, further intervention studies are urgently needed given the positive results of the case finding study reported by Aaron et al8 in symptomatic patients recruited using telephone calls in Canada.
+Fourth, a larger sample may allow us to perform further analysis regarding the emphysema severity and location and its relationship to the COPD diagnosis and the clinical implications of different emphysema distribution20

-In summary, we demonstrated that the use of the CAPTURE questionnaire combined with peak flow meter measurement is an effective tool to diagnose clinically significant COPD.
+In summary, we demonstrated that the use of CAPTURE questionnaire combined with peak flow meter measurement is an effective tool to diagnose clinically significant COPD.
 The presence of emphysema on the chest CT could be used in CTLS programs where the peak flow measurement might be difficult to obtain.
 Case finding in persons participating in lung cancer screening programs should help close the large underdiagnosis gap of COPD currently present in the United States.